NeuralEnsemble/python-neo/doc/source/core.rst

 associated metadata (e.g. units, sampling frequency, etc.)

 :py:class:`AnalogSignal`:
-    A representation of a continuous, analog signal acquired at time ``t_start`` at a certain sampling rate.
+    A regular sampling of a continuous signal.

 :py:class:`AnalogSignalArray`:
-    A representation of multiple continuous, analog signals, all acquired the the same time and with the same sampling rate.
+    A regular sampling of a multichannel continuous signal.
 This representation (as a 2D NumPy array) may be more efficient for subsequent analysis than the equivalent list of individual :py:class:`AnalogSignal` objects.

+:py:class:`IrregularlySampledSignal`:
+    An irregular sampling of a continuous signal.

+:py:class:`Spike`:
+    One action potential characterized by its time and waveform.

 :py:class:`SpikeTrain`:
-    An ensemble of action potentials (spikes) emitted by the same unit in a period of time.
+    A set of action potentials (spikes) emitted by the same unit in a period of time (with optional waveforms).

 :py:class:`Event` and :py:class:`EventArray`:
     A time point representng an event in the data, or an array of such time points.